Skip to main content

 R-Haan

 Thai fine dining doesn’t get more regal than R-Haan, the two-Michelin-starred Thonglor restaurant from Chef Chumpol Jangprai.
-Rooted in the proverb “Where water flows, fish abound; where fields lie, rice thrives,” the seasonal samrub menus here turn local abundance into a ceremony of flavors.
-Think Phuket lobster in seven-color curry, Northern-style larb with ant eggs, or a refined mango sticky rice that tastes like summer on a plate.
+Rooted in the proverb “Where water flows, fish abound; where fields lie, rice thrives,” the monsoon samrub menu turns local abundance into a ceremony of flavors that tastes like the rainy season on a plate.
+Think sous vide duck egg yolk with sweet brown sauce, grilled frog legs with wild betel leaf and fern salad, or a refined mango sticky rice.
 Every detail, from the royal tableware to the spice balance on each dish, speaks to R-Haan’s mission: preserving the wisdom of Thai cuisine while presenting it with modern grace.

 131 Pai Di Ma Di Klang Alley, 095-141-5524.
 Open daily 6-11pm.